calubrecht/CrimsonSkies/README.md

     compile/run in Visual Studio you may need to follow the instructions in this blog post, they are brief: http://www.blakepell.com/how-to-change-working-directory-in-visual-studio-for-a-cc-app)

-Crimson Skies will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian).
+CS-Mud will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian).

 If there are any coders and/or builders (esp builders) who are interested in contributing to an open source mud feel free to send me a message and get on board.
 I am standing up a building port for this reason.
 Great muds are a